sklad-dev/Sklad/README.md

 * `worker_pool.max_workers` - (u8) maximum number of worker threads
 * `worker_pool.idle_timeout_seconds` - (i64) a timeout in seconds after which an idle worker thread is terminated
 * `worker_pool.task_wait_threshold_us` - (u64) a p95 (95th percentile) wait-time threshold for tasks in the queue; once exceeded, a new worker thread is spawned
 * `memtable.max_size` - (u64) maximum size of a memtable.
-After reaching the maximum size, the memtable is flushed to a SSTable file on disk
+After reaching the maximum size, the memtable is flushed to an SSTable file on disk
-* `max_level` - (u8) the memtable is implemented as a skip-list; this parameter sets the maximum height of a skip-list node's tower
+* `memtable.max_level` - (u8) the memtable is implemented as a skip-list; this parameter sets the maximum height of a skip-list node's tower
-* `sstable.block_size` - (u32) the size of SSTable data block in bytes
+* `sstable.block_size` - (u32) the size of an SSTable data block in bytes
 * `sstable.bloom_bits_per_key` - (u8) how many bits to use for each stored key
 * `sstable_cache.size` - (u8) SSTable cache capacity
 * `compaction.tiered.max_level` - (u8) maximum compaction level